Stress Incontinence Symptoms

 Evaluate symptoms, review lifestyle, check pelvic floor integrity.

-To rule out infections or other causes.
+To rule out urinary tract infection or other underlying conditions.

 Urodynamic Testing: Measures bladder pressure and urine flow.